lucalandolfi/wacom-profile-manager/README.md

 xsetwacom set ...
 xsetwacom set ...
 ```

+### Examples
+The `examples` directory contains a `device` file and two profiles that are used along with a Huion HS611 tablet.

 ## Usage
 To print usage, available profiles and current profile (marked with a \*)